-745. Registrar may act as dissolved company's or liquidator's representative
+15.15 Registrar may act as dissolved company's or liquidator's representative

-- (1) This section applies if-

-- (a) a company has been dissolved under-

-- (i) this Part;

-- (ii) section 226A, 227, 239 or 248 of the Companies (Winding Up and Miscellaneous Provisions) Ordinance (Cap.
-32); or - (iii) section 291, 291A or 291AA of the predecessor Ordinance; and - (b) it is proved to the Registrar's satisfaction that- - (i) the company, if still existing, would be legally or equitably bound to carry out, complete or give effect to a dealing, transaction or matter; and - (ii) in order to carry out, complete or give effect to the dealing, transaction or matter, a purely administrative act, that is not discretionary, should have been done by or on behalf of the company, or should be done by or on behalf of the company if still existing. - (2) The Registrar may do the act, or cause the act to be done, as the company's or the liquidator's or provisional liquidator's representative. - (3) The Registrar may execute or sign any relevant instrument or document, adding a memorandum stating that the Registrar has done so as the company's or the liquidator's or provisional liquidator's representative. - (4) An instrument or document executed or signed by the Registrar under subsection (3) has the same effect as if the company, if still existing, had executed the instrument or document.
+- (1) This section applies if - (a) a company has been dissolved under this Part or section 291, 291A or 291AA of the predecessor Ordinance; and - (b) it is proved to the Registrar's satisfaction that - (i) the company, if still existing, would be legally or equitably bound to carry out, complete or give effect to a dealing, transaction or matter; and - (ii) in order to carry out, complete or give effect to the dealing, transaction or matter, a purely administrative, not discretionary, act should have been done by or on behalf of the company, or should be done by or on behalf of the company if still existing.

+- (2) The Registrar may do the act, or cause the act to be done, as the company's or the liquidator's representative. - (3) The Registrar may execute or sign any relevant instrument or document, adding a memorandum stating that the Registrar has done so as the company's or the liquidator's representative. - (4) An instrument or document executed or signed by the Registrar under subsection (3) has the same effect as if the company, if still existing, had executed the instrument or document.

-746. Former director must keep dissolved company's books and papers for 6 years before the dissolution must ensure that the company's books and papers are kept for at least 6 years after the date of the dissolution.
+15.16 Former director must keep dissolved company's books and papers for 6 years